google/bumble/docs/mkdocs/src/platforms/android.md

 versions of the emulator.
 You will likely need to start the emulator from the command line, in order to specify the `-forward-vhci` option (unless the emulator offers a way to control that feature from a user/ui menu).

-!!! example "Launching the emulator with VHCI forwarding"
+!!! example "Launch the emulator with VHCI forwarding"
     In this example, we launch an emulator AVD named "Tiramisu"
     ```shell
     $ emulator -forward-vhci -avd Tiramisu